Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 You can stop a pre-authorized debit through National Bank by logging into online banking:

-• Sign in to your online bank
+• Sign into online banking

 The National Bank stop payment fees are $16 or $30.